 During the 1st or 2nd week of the fall semester, the Acoustics program hosts a meet-n-greet cookout and picnic at Sunset Park, just north of campus.
 The program provides meat and beverages, and our faculty and older students bring pot-luck dishes to share.
-This picnic is traditionally co-sponsored by the Penn State student chapter of the ASA.
+Families are welcome.